Sri Lanka misses some IMF benchmarks

 Outright purchase of Treasury bills - or even overnight liquidity to banks - pushes credit beyond deposits and can generate balance of payments pressure.

-With Treasury bills held by the banking system being recreated to money banks no longer have to seek real deposits to fund loans.
+With Treasury bills held by the banking system being turned into rupee reserves (printed money) banks no longer have to seek real deposits to fund loans.

-Meanwhile a key component of the domestic asset stock of the central bank shot up to 330 billion rupees from 219 billion rupees, which analysts say usually indicates a transfer of forex reserves to repay government debt.
+Meanwhile a key component of the domestic asset stock of the central bank shot up to 330 billion rupees from 219 billion rupees, at the end of 2016 which analysts say usually indicates a transfer of forex reserves to repay government debt.